dewiweb/chataigne_spatiale/README.md

-# My list of OSC tools to control positions/trajectories of audio-objects in spatialized live conditions
+# My list of OSC tools to control positions/trajectories of spatial audio-objects in live conditions

 ---